Woman's Lawyer Apologizes To Texas Trooper For Sexual Assault Allegations

-The lawyer for a Texas woman accusing a State Trooper of sexual abuse during a recent DWI arrest is now apologizing to the officer after the release of body cam footage of the incident showed that he acted appropriately.
+The lawyer for a Texas woman accusing a state trooper of sexual abuse during a recent DWI arrest is now apologizing to the officer after the release of body cam footage of the incident showed that he acted appropriately.

 “The body camera footage released directly contradicts with the accounts reported to my office,” Attorney Lee Meritt said in press release Wednesday.
 “Officer Daniel Hubbard seems to comport himself professionally during the traffic stop and arrest.”

-Hubbard, a Texas Highway Patrol Trooper, pulled over a Chevrolet Malibu, driven by Grapevine resident Sherita Dixon-Cole, 37, on May 20 at 1:32 a.m. on Interstate 35 in Ellis County, according to a press release posted on the Texas Public Safety Department’s Facebook page.
+Hubbard, a Texas Highway Patrol trooper, pulled over a Chevrolet Malibu being driven by Grapevine resident Sherita Dixon-Cole, 37, on May 20 at 1:32 a.m. on Interstate 35 in Ellis County, according to a press release posted on the Texas Public Safety Department’s Facebook page.

 Hubbard charged Dixon-Cole with driving while intoxicated and took her to the Ellis County Jail for processing, according to the release.

-The department released the officer’s body cam video of the almost two-hour long arrest.
+The department released the officer’s body cam video of the almost two-hour-long arrest.

 Following the arrest, Dixon-Cole sought out attorney Lee Meritt, telling him that the officer sexually assaulted her both inside and outside of his vehicle during the arrest, according to a Washington Post story.